ipikuka/recma-mdx-change-imports/README.md

 **Use this plugin to enable direct asset URL resolution in MDX documents.**

 This plugin allows you to transform asset and media imports with relative paths into string URLs, ensuring they resolve correctly in the compiled MDX output.

+**It resolves the relative path of assets using the give option `pathname`.**

 For example, it transforms: